It’s Time to Switch Allegiances

 Caldwell makes a convincing case that being a patriot in defense of our God-given liberties, even to the point of armed conflict, is a natural result of being a good citizen of the kingdom of God.

-In other words, to submit to tyranny without a fight because of laziness or fear is a sin which will impoverish and enslave the one who refuses to take a stand, as well as his offspring.
+In other words, to submit to tyranny without a fight because of laziness or fear is a sin which will impoverish and enslave the one who refuses to take a stand, as well as generations to come.

 All tyranny must be fought either before or after it gains control.
 It is much easier to do it before.